-The University of Kentucky accepts deliveries of RFPs Monday through Friday from 8 a.m. to 5 p.m.
-Lexington, KY time.
+The UK King's Daughters Medical Center accepts deliveries of RFPs Monday through Friday from 8 a.m. to 5 p.m.
+Eastern Standard Time.
 However, RFPs must be received by 3 p.m.
-Lexington, KY time on the date specified on the RFP in order to be considered.
+Eastern Standard Time on the date specified on the RFP in order to be considered.